 One of the programs that we most closely support is Global Studies.
 Ranging from specialties in Africana Studies to Russian and Post-Soviet Studies, the Global Studies program offers students a chance to focus on a particular area of the world.
 Our language and higher-level culture courses make up a large part of the Global Studies program.
 These content courses are often cross-listed with other departments as well, such as Film Studies, Literary and Cultural Studies, and Women's Studies, truly demonstrating the breadth of our curriculum.

-Another reason that students are drawn to our department is our extensive list of courses that fulfill the General Education Requirements .
+Another reason that students are drawn to our department is our extensive list of courses that fulfill the requirements of the COLL Curriculum, and the General Education Requirements .
 These courses allow students to explore other areas of interest outside of their own major, all the while meeting their requirements.
 Many of these courses, despite being upper-level courses, are taught in English to accommodate students from across the disciplines.
-In addition to the GER courses, we also offer classes to fulfill the Freshman Seminar requirement.
-These classes are also usually taught in English; however, some sections offer these seminars in the target language for more advanced students.
-Below you will see a list of past examples of these seminars.